What you need to know: vaping, alcohol, drugs and safe driving

 The heating coil, which allows the liquid to become an inhalable aerosol, releases new chemical substances and trace metals that go into the user’s lungs.

-Studies have also shown that vapers are exposed to heavy metals such as chromium, nickel and lead in greater quantities than in cigarettes.
+Studies have also shown that vapers are exposed to heavy metals such as chromium, nickel, and lead in more significant quantities than in cigarettes.

 Is ‘vaping’ safer than ‘smoking’?

-The biggest misunderstanding about vapes is that they are harmless.
+The most significant misunderstanding about vapes is that they are harmless.
 This is not true.
 Vapes are not safe.

-Most vapes contain nicotine making them very addictive.
-The amount of nicotine in one vape can be equal to the nicotine in as many as 50 cigarettes.
+Most vapes contain nicotine, making them very addictive.
+The amount of nicotine in one vape can be equal to the nicotine in as many as 300 cigarettes.

 Common nicotine withdrawal symptoms: